 The University assumes no legal obligation for damage, theft, or loss of personal property.
-The Resident is responsible to protect and secure any personal property located within any on-campus assignment and is encouraged to obtain appropriate insurance.
+The Resident is responsible for protecting and securing any personal property located within any on-campus assignment and is encouraged to obtain appropriate insurance.

 12.4 CLAIMS